-About UsThe Storycloth Database houses information on collections of narrative textiles relating to human and women’s rights.
+About UsThe Storycloth Database houses information on collections of narrative textiles relating to human rights.
 Some collections are private, others are owned by organizations and universities.
-Currently, the database is a sprout; it is designed to grow and become a resource for anyone interested in stories made in cloth that portray human struggles—historical and contemporary--and how people use sewing images to convey important events.
+The Database is designed to grow and become a resource for anyone interested in stories made in cloth that portray human struggles—historical and contemporary, personal and universal--and how people use sewing images to convey important events.
 Story cloths and arpilleras also hold and depict traumatic events.
 Through sewing these stories, traumas can begin to heal.
 In addition to the Storycloth Database, interesting and related links and references are included on this website.

 What is a storycloth?An image on cloth that tells a story of an event, a situation, or other happening.
 It may include words, and may be personal and/or universal in it's image or story.